-- d) be identified by a sign that

-- i) complies with Clause 4.5.6; and

-- ii) shows a male and female pictogram or gender-neutral pictogram and the International Symbol of Access (see Figures $\underline{12}$ and $\underline{13}$ ).
+- c) have a toilet that complies with Clause 6.2.6; and - d) be identified by a sign that - i) complies with Clause 4.5.6; and - ii) shows a male and female pictogram or gender-neutral pictogram and the International Symbol of Access (see Figures 12 and 13).

-A universal washroom shall be equipped with an emergency call system that can be actuated by a control located inside the washroom (see Figure 47), which will activate audible and visual signal devices inside and outside of the washroom.
+A universal washroom shall be equipped with an emergency call system that can be actuated by a control located inside the washroom, which will activate audible and visual signal devices inside and outside of the washroom.
 A sign having lettering at least 25 mm and posted above the emergency button shall indicate that signal devices will activate when the button is pushed.